COSMOS 2087

 📖 About This Object

-COSMOS 2087 is an active satellite operated by Russia (CIS), launched on 1990-07-25 from PKMTR.
+COSMOS 2087 is an active satellite operated by Russia (CIS), launched on 1990-07-25 from PKMTR on the Oko launch.
 With over 36 years in orbit, it has far exceeded many satellites’ design lifetimes.
-It orbits in Medium Earth Orbit (MEO) at altitudes between 3,692 km and 36,670 km with an inclination of 67.8°.
-It travels at approximately 13,948 km/h (3.87 km/s), completing one full orbit every 11 hours 58 minutes — that’s roughly 2.01 orbits per day.
-Its orbital eccentricity of 0.6210 gives it a noticeably elliptical path, with significant altitude variation between perigee and apogee.
-It is part of the Geo Protected Plus constellation group.
+It orbits in Medium Earth Orbit (MEO) at altitudes between 3,532 km and 36,846 km with an inclination of 67.8°.
+It travels at approximately 13,946 km/h (3.87 km/s), completing one full orbit every 11 hours 58 minutes — that’s roughly 2.00 orbits per day.
+Its orbital eccentricity of 0.6271 gives it a noticeably elliptical path, with significant altitude variation between perigee and apogee.
 Orbital Radar tracks COSMOS 2087 in real time using the latest two-line element set (TLE) data, providing live position, altitude, speed and orbital path updated continuously.

 🌍 Orbit Context